-Those who lived or worked at U.S. Marine Corps Base Camp Lejeune for at least 30 days between 1953 and 1987 may be eligible to file Camp Lejeune water contamination claims.
+Anyone who lived or worked at Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) New River for at least 30 days between August 1, 1953, and December 31, 1987, and developed health problems may be eligible to file Camp Lejeune claims.

 It is important to note that service members were not the only ones exposed.
 Military spouses and children have suffered, as well as civilian workers and their family members.

-Examples of people who may have Camp Lejeune claims include:
+Examples of people who may be able to file Camp Lejeune claims include:

 - Marine and Navy personnel